MarcoDVisser/ccrtm/README.md

 - Add GEOSAIL model

 ## Thanks
 Special thanks to Matteo Detto for all the suggestions while I was developing this package.
+Comments from (in no particular order) helped improve documentation and remove bugs;
+Zavud Baghirov and Martina Schmirl.

 ## Version history